Frequently Asked Questions

 Can anyone use the Club facilities?

 The Club is for the sole use of members and their guests and well as organizations renting the facility.
-Therefore, you must be in possession of your current membership card to have access to club facilities including sighting in firearms prior to moose hunting.
-All non-members may use the facility only as a guest in the presence of a current club member.
 The only exception to this are organized shoots advertised as open to the public.

 Can I rent the Club and its facilities for a stag party or other social gathering?